harness/developer-hub/docs/continuous-integration/use-ci/viewing-builds.md

 This tab provides links to artifacts, such as images or reports, produced during the build.

 Availability of artifact details depends on the upload location, build configuration, or build infrastructure.
-For an example and more information, go to [View tests - View reports on the Artifacts tab](./run-tests/viewing-tests.md#view-reports-on-the-artifacts-tab).
+For an example and more information, go to [Publish to the Artifacts tab](./build-and-upload-artifacts/artifacts-tab).

 ### Commits tab